 In the interest of health and safety, any doors on a stand must open inwards and have a vision panel.
 Vision panels must have a clear, see-through, fully transparent element in their design.
 For example a fully frosted panel with round transparent hole in the middle or, to retain an element of privacy, a vision panel made up of alternate transparent and frosted stripes.
 If 100% of your vision panel is fully frosted and opaque, it will not be allowed.
 In some exceptional circumstances it may be deemed safer for a door to open outwards and as such, you will be advised on an individual basis by Abraxys.

-It is not permitted, under any circumstance, for a door located on a stand edge to open directly into an aisle - these must always open inwards and adequate provision needs to be made for this in your stand design.
+IMPORTANT: It is not permitted, under any circumstance, for a door located on a stand edge to open directly into an aisle.
+These must always open inwards to the store, server or meeting room area and adequate provision in your design needs to be made for this.
 Any door found opening outwards onto an aisle will be required to be altered on site.
+If you have any genuine concerns as to whether this can be achieved, please contact Abraxys

 ELECTRICS